rafaeelaudibert/GooglePlay.sql/README.md

 ## Assignment

-This assignment intends to try to recreate a possible database model used by [Google](https://google.com) on his website, and app for Androind, [Google Play](https://play.google.com).
+This assignment intends to try to recreate a possible database model used by [Google](https://google.com) on his website, and app for Android, [Google Play](https://play.google.com).

 ![google-play](./images/google-play.png)